AliHJMM/Swift-Track/README.md

 - [Habib Mansoor](https://github.com/7abib04)
 - [Ali Hasan](https://github.com/AliHJMM)

-this APP allows users to:
+This APP allows users to:

-- post shipment requests and track their status
+- Post shipment requests and track their status

-- track the status of incoming shipments and confirm deliveries
+- Track the status of incoming shipments and confirm deliveries

-- and as an Administrator: maintain the database, Track and perform CRUD operations **(using microsoft sql server)**
+- & as an Administrator: maintain the database, Track and perform CRUD operations **(using microsoft sql server)**

-### ⚠️**To login as an admin use one of these three accounts:**⚠️
+### ⚠️To login as an admin use one of these three accounts:⚠️

 **username** : mohamed  or habib  or ali